Melphalan (Alkeran ®)

 Blood clot risk

 Melphalan may affect your fertility (being able to get pregnant or father a child).
-If you are worried about this, you can talk to your doctor or nurse before treatment starts.
+If you are worried about this, talk to your doctor or nurse before treatment starts.

 Your doctor will advise you not to become pregnant or to father a child during treatment.
 This is because the drugs may harm a developing baby.
 It’s important to use effective contraception during and for a few months after chemotherapy.
 You can talk to your doctor or nurse about this.